How to Get an EIN Without an SSN (Non-Resident Guide)

 What you need before applying

-Before filing Form SS-4, you need:
+Before filing Form SS-4, gather:

-| Requirement | Why it is needed |
+| Requirement | Why |

 |---|---|

-| LLC articles of organization filed with the state | The EIN is assigned to the entity.
-The entity is created by state filing, not by the IRS. |
+| LLC articles of organization (filed) | The EIN is assigned to the entity, and the entity is created by the state, not the IRS. |

-| State filing confirmation number | Form SS-4 line 9a asks for the state where the LLC is organized.
+| State filing confirmation number | Form SS-4 line 9a asks for the state of organization.
 The IRS may cross-reference. |

-| LLC legal name (exact match) | The name on Form SS-4 must match the name on the articles of organization exactly — including punctuation and "LLC" designation. |
+| LLC legal name (exact match) | The name on Form SS-4 must match the articles exactly, including punctuation and the "LLC" designation. |

 | Responsible party identification | Your full legal name and passport number (if no SSN/ITIN). |

-| Foreign address | Your mailing address outside the US.
-The IRS accepts foreign addresses for the responsible party. |
+| Foreign address | The IRS accepts foreign addresses for the responsible party. |

-| LLC operating agreement | Not required by the IRS for the EIN application, but banks and payment processors request it when you use the EIN to open accounts.
-Have it ready. |
+| LLC operating agreement | The IRS does not require it for the EIN application, but banks and payment processors will ask for it when you open accounts.
+Have it ready anyway. |

 Common mistakes that delay EIN applications